 2. New $10,000 cap on property tax deduction

 In the past, homeowners were able to deduct all state and local taxes paid on all properties they own.
-With the new law, homeowners will only able to deducts $10,000 per year.
+With the new law, homeowners will only be able to deduct $10,000 per year.
 For those in high-tax areas, this hits particularly hard.

 3. Increased Standard Deduction

 Homeowners who itemize their deductions will be pleased to know the standard deduction limit has nearly doubled.
 The new limits are $12,000 for single filers, $18,000 for heads of household, and $24,000 for married couples.
 This means that those who itemized in the past can now save more by taking the standard deduction.